-- Submit the online entry form with your uploaded recording (MP3 file format), transcript, and signed Participant Release and License.
+- Submit the online entry form with your uploaded recording (MP3 file format), a written transcript of your essay (.doc or PDF), and signed Participant Release and License.
 Please see "Submit Your Essay" for instructions and links.

 - Please visit https://library.udel.edu/multimedia/software for information about types of software to use for audio editing.
 Audacity is recommended for beginners.